 Visual CWR Validator - What we have learned from uploaded files

 In December 2017, we have released Visual CWR Validator, a tool that makes a CWR file much more readable and points out most of the errors.
-It also modifies the file slightly.
 It was later extended with a CWR Repair Tool, a tool that can fix most common issues in CWR files.
 We stopped saving uploaded files on 24th of May 2018, a day before GDPR came into effect.
 This article talks about files uploaded within this period.

 Uploads came from North and South America, Europe and Asia.

 Of course, there were also a lot of files created by two of our free tools, EBR to CWR Converter and Minimal CWR Registration, although not nearly as much as one would expect, as both tools give good guidance to what a valid file looks like to those who are struggling with formatting.

 While it is hard to say what a valid CWR file is, we have most certainly seen very little of them.
 Most of the issues can be divided into issues with formatting, usually occurring often throughout a file, and issues due to bad data, which usually affects only a small percentage of transactions (works).